-For Tiger, the only difference comes from the follow-through after impact, as he wants to keep his hands low and stop them as quickly as possible.
+For Woods, the only difference comes from the follow-through after impact, as he wants to keep his hands low and stop them as quickly as possible.

 One of the biggest mistakes that amateurs make when testing how to hit a stinger properly in practice is by attacking the ball with such a descending blow that it causes the shot to flare to the right because the clubface slightly remains open through the impact zone.